 Many consider breakfast the most important meal of the day.
-For the second week in conquering your kid’s sugar habit, take sugary cold cereal, oatmeal topped with sugar, and pastries off the menu and replace them with:
+For the second week in conquering a sugar habit, take sugary cold cereal, oatmeal topped with sugar and pastries off the menu.
+Replace them with:

 - Fruit on Oatmeal – Fruit contains natural sugars that will sweeten up oatmeal without all the negative effects.
 Some ideas include unsweetened applesauce, berries or banana slices.